FUN & DUMB Workshops ‘26

 Intro to Musical Improv

 Do you sing in the shower?
 Do you irritate your pets and loved ones with silly lil songs?
 If you said yes, then this is the workshop for you!
-During this 2.5 hour crash course, musical improv veteran Katy Berry (Baby Wants Candy) will teach you to nail song structure, choreograph effective stage pictures, and apply improv fundamentals like yes-anding, game recognition and pattern building to MUSIC.
+During this 2.5 hour crash course, musical improv veteran Ali Reed (Baby Wants Candy) will teach you to nail song structure, choreograph effective stage pictures, and apply improv fundamentals like yes-anding, game recognition and pattern building to MUSIC.
 Students will leave with the ability to improvise fully realized musical numbers and take center stage with unhinged New York CONFIDENCE, baby!
 Class is delivered in a high-energy, zero-pressure environment where all levels are welcome and no musical experience is required.

 3:00PM - 5:30PM